MCT-master/mct-master.github.io/_posts_draft/2018-10-22-Group-C-The-Koolboard.md

 We tried to divide the roles equally among the 4 of us.
 Elias and Guy started to develop the prototype in Oslo.
 Trondheim followed up on that and was looking at the same time for options how to extend the instruments on external devices.
 In Oslo, Guy and Elias added more sensors to the Arduino board, ending up with two Arduino boards for the finale performance.
 The first board had 2 light sensors and one temperature sensor and the second board had one temperature sensor and a knob for manipulating parameters.
 Karolina and Eirik tried to add another out/in-put layer with ‘Little Bits’ but were facing some routing issues.
+Since there was no additional sound card to route our in-signal through we tried to use the Midas mixer in the room with some help from Eigil.
 The goal was to work with the signal that would be produced by the Arduino sensor, mapped through Max4Live.
+But we realized quickly that it would have taken too much time and so we kept working with the prototype set up we already had.

 <figure>
 <img src="/assets/img/Koolboard 4 Ableton.jpg" alt="Koolboard mapping in Ableton" width="60%" align="middle"/>